IvanUkhov/blog/_drafts/2020-08-10-dirichlet-process.md

 outcomes.
 Another alternative is kernel density estimation.
 Despite having a similar choice to make, it has the advantage of producing smooth estimates, which are more realistic for continuous quantities with regularities.
-However, kernel density estimation is blunt: it does not aid in understanding the underlying structure and provides no means of quantifying uncertainty.
-In this article, we discuss a Bayesian approach to the estimation of data-generating distributions that is based on the Dirichlet process, which addresses the aforementioned concerns.
+However, kernel density estimation is blunt: it provides no means of quantifying the uncertainty associated with results and does not aid in understanding the underlying structure of the data.
+In this article, we discuss a Bayesian approach to the estimation of data-generating distributions that addresses the aforementioned concerns.

 # Direct prior